 How To Tell Who Views your Instagram the Most

-Do you want to know if who has been checking out your Instagram stories the most frequently?
+Do you want to know who has been checking out your Instagram stories the most frequently?
 Do you think you might have a stalker on Instagram?
-Do you Want to see which posts work best for your audience by seeing who is visiting your Instagram feed the most so you can cater your stories to them?
+Do you want to see which posts work best for your audience by seeing who is visiting your Instagram feed the most so you can cater your stories to them?

 There is a theory that the person at the top has viewed your Instagram Story the most while the person at the bottom viewed it the least.
 This is only a theory as Instagram has not denied or confirmed this either way.
+Another theory is that the viewers are displayed in the order that they viewed the Story.

 While it’s just speculation and not confirmed fact, there is a decent amount of anecdotal evidence that frequent visitors to an Instagram Story will appear high in the list of viewers.